openhwgroup/programs/process/OpenHW-Specification-Process.md

 ### Overview

+OpenHW uses a lightweight specification development process to produce specification documents (which are similar to standards documents).
+Such "specifications" convey, for instance:
+ - Protocol/functionality of an interface to ensure interopability across the interface
+ - Naming convention such as mmemonic for an instruction class

-OpenHW uses a lightweight specification development process to produce specification documents that are developed and frozen in a designated Task Group, then ratified and released by TWG.
+This type of specification is developed and frozen in a Task Group designated by the Techinical Working Group (TWG) to this task, then ratified and released (published) by TWG.

+Note that this process does not refer to a requirements specification for an OpenHW project such as an open-source Core or Hardware or Software project.
+In that context, requirements specification is a list of the required features of the open-source project.

-### Requirements for OpenHW Specification Process
+### Characteristics of the OpenHW Specification Process

+This section describes the characteristics of the Specification Process.
+This is background information that explains how the process was designed.
+Those looking to use the process are free to skip reading this section.

 #### Basics